louchesprocket/pgnutil/README.md

 ### Replacing

 The "-r" option performs replacements on the game text.
+For example, to strip comments (or, to be precise, all text between curly braces):

+``pgnutil -r '.*/\{.*?\}/' -i mygames.pgn``

-For example, to replace every instance of 'Quazar' from the file mygames.pgn with 'Quazar 0.4 x64':
+To replace every instance of 'Quazar' from the file mygames.pgn with 'Quazar 0.4 x64':

 ``pgnutil -r '.*/Quazar/Quazar 0.4 x64' -i mygames.pgn``

-Or, to strip comments (to be precise, all text between curly braces):

-``pgnutil -r '.*/\{.*?\}/' -i mygames.pgn``

 The first "/"-separated component in the parameter to the "-r" option selects games upon which to perform the replacement.
 So the previous example means, "For every game containing the regular expression '.&#42;' (i.e., any game at all), replace every occurrence of the regular expression '\\{.&#42;?\\}' with an empty string."
 Similarly, the command: